Keenan Hall: History

 The Holy Cross chapel features a 13-foot crucifix and a wooden carving depicting "Christ as a Young Boy in the Temple" by Croatian artist Ivan Meštrović, at the time professor and artist in residence at Notre Dame.
-The chapel also features stained glass windows by Robert Leader, one of the last remaining Iwo Jima veterans who witnessed the famous flag-raising.
-The chapel, which is shared with Stanford Hall, seat 400 and also features a marble main altar and stone side altars.
-The pipe organ was a gift Helen Kellogg of Chicago.
+The chapel also features stained glass windows by Robert Leader, one of the last remaining Iwo Jima veterans who witnessed the famous flag-raising who died in 2006.
+The chapel, which is shared with Stanford Hall, seats 400 and also features a marble main altar and stone side altars.
+The pipe organ was a gift from Helen Kellogg of Chicago, daughter of notorious cereal magnate Will Keith Kellogg.

-Robert F. Griffin, C.S.C was rector of Keenan Hall from 1969, and he was a well-known campus figure, known for his cocker spaniel Darby O'Gill, his Urchin Masses, and his radio show.
+Robert F. Griffin, C.S.C was rector of Keenan Hall starting in 1969, and he was a well-known campus figure, known for his cocker spaniel Darby O'Gill, his Urchin Masses, and his radio show.
 He described his time as Keenan rector and life in Keenan Hall in his memoir, In the kingdom of the lonely God.
 In the 1980s, Keenan residents launched "Keenan Community Services", a program that focused on improving neighborhoods in disrepair in South Bend by renovating local homes, with about 50 of the 300 residents contributing to the renovation, upkeep, and maintenance of local homes.
 Brother Bonaventure Scully, CFX, was rector from 1986 to 1999, and instrumental in Keenan's commitment to Dismas House, a local non-profit dedicated to helping ex-convicts, where he volunteered often and was known for his cooking skills.
 In 2011 the Hall was awarded the T. Brooks Brademas Lifetime Achievement Award for their work at Dismas House.
 Keenan residents have been the longest serving volunteers at Dismas house.

-The current rector is Bobby Nichols.
-Nichols earned a Bachelor's degree in something from Xavier University and Masters in Theology from Villanova, and became the rector of Keenan in 2017.
+The current rector is Cory Hodson.

 The basement, known as the Keenan Kommons, is one of the largest common spaces on campus.
-It features lounges, ping pong tables, pool tables, televisions, and study spaces.
-It was recently renovated and now features three TV's, including a 90-inch flat screen.
-The Kommons also includes a weight room, two kitchens, a laundry room, a music rehearsal space, a library and study room, and a meeting room.
-Especially beloved to students is a student-run pizzeria called Zaland, which is an affordable option for late-night food and sells the "Best Pizza in Zaland".
+It has lounges, ping pong tables, pool tables, televisions, and study spaces.
+The Kommons also includes a weight room, two kitchens, a laundry room, a music rehearsal space, a library/study room, and a meeting room.
+There is also a student-run pizzeria, called Zaland, that sells a select amount of pizzas, beverages, and ice cream.
+Zaland is the only student-run kitchen open seven nights a week.
+The current managers are Nick Facchini, Jayden Meredith, and Wyatt Fales.

-Keenan has several times won Hall of the Year and Men's Hall of the Year.
+Keenan has won Hall of the Year, Men's Hall of the Year, and Golden Hall of the Year several times.
+Its most recent award was Golden Hall of the Year for the 2023–2024 academic year.